dcdpr/did-btcr2/chapters/Index.md

 Any on-chain Beacon Signal that cannot be processed renders the related DID invalid.
 For this reason, all DID controllers SHOULD ensure the ::Beacon Addresses:: they include in their DID document require their cryptographic approval so spend ::UTXO:: controlled by the address, so that only approved Signals can be posted to Bitcoin.
 For resilience, BTCR2 DIDs can specify any number of Beacons and SHOULD include at least one ::Singleton Beacon:: as a fallback in case all ::Aggregation Beacons:: fail.

-A ::Beacon Signal:: commits to, and anchors in a Bitcoin block, 32 bytes of information that represents one of the following:
+A ::Beacon Signal:: commits to, and anchors in a Bitcoin block 32 bytes of information.
+These ::Signal Bytes:: represent one of the following:

 * a ::BTCR2 Update Announcement::;
 * the hash of a ::Beacon Announcement Map::; or